Office: FH 138

 Ph.D., University of Wisconsin, Madison

-I facilitate an international discussion list and am active in an academic workshop on environmental political theory (please contact me if you wish to join the list).
-The workshop is held annually in conjunction with the Western Political Science Association conference, which also includes a section devoted to environmental political theory.
+I serve as an editor of the journal Environmental Politics.
+I facilitate an international discussion list (contact me if you wish to join), and am active in an annual academic workshop, on environmental political theory.
+The workshop is scheduled in conjunction with the Western Political Science Association conference, which also includes a section devoted to environmental political theory.
+I also serve on the editorial board of the Journal of Politics and of the Journal of Environmental Studies and Sciences.

 - First, read this.